basitsk09/test/README.md

           <DialogContentText>
             {dialogAction === 'save'
               ?
 'Are you sure you want to save the changes?'
               : 'Are you sure you want to submit?
-Once submitted, the data cannot be edited.'}
+Once submitted, the data may not be editable.'}
           </DialogContentText>
         </DialogContent>
         <DialogActions>